CivicActions/ssp-toolkit/docs/controls/CM.md

 Configuration changes are overseen by the Change Control Board (CCB) consisting of the System Owner, Project Manager and CivicActions Development.

-##### LINCS

-The configuration management policy and procedures are formally documented in the LINCS Technology Project Configuration Management Plan (CMP), which provides the roles and responsibilities as it pertains to physical and environmental protection.
-It defines responsibilities for the implementation and oversight of the guidance contained herein.
-The Department reviews and updates the policy as necessary.
-Additional information is contained within the Department of Education, Handbook forInformation Technology Security Configuration Management Planning Procedures (Handbook OCIO-11).

 ### CM-2: Baseline Configuration

 > The organization develops, documents, and maintains under configuration control, a current baseline configuration of the information system.